 - Is there an established management/staffing structure for the project?

 To be eligible, applicants must be a not-for-profit or a unit of government.
 Applicants must also be located within the Stevens Point Area Convention & Visitors Bureau service area.
 Privately owned for-profit businesses are not eligible.

 The Stevens Point Area Convention & Visitors Bureau’s Tourism Development Fund gives grants for the development of visitor attractions and amenities.
 The grant will NOT support any of the following purposes:

-- Festivals and events, unless the high profile event can demonstrate a visitor draw from outside a 100-mile radius
+- Existing festivals and events, unless the high profile event can demonstrate a significant visitor draw from outside a 100-mile radius

 - Feasibility studies